There are truckloads of it in our oceans and rivers

 Gets in our food

-Microfibre plastic is now in most of our drinking water and fish, with untold future effects for humans.
-A recent study on fish in the south Pacific showed that 97 percent of all fish species sampled had micro-plastics.
-Eating fish that has consumed microplastic is unlikely to come without health consequences.
+Microplastic is now in most of our drinking water and fish, with untold future effects for humans.
+A recent study on fish in the south Pacific showed that 97 percent of all fish species sampled had microplastics in them.
+Eating fish that have consumed microplastic is unlikely to come without health consequences.

 From getting stuck in nets to eating plastic that they think is food, wildlife worldwide are dying from the material we made.
 One million sea birds and 100,000 marine mammals are killed annually from plastic in our oceans, whether by choking, entangling, or slowly poisoning them, or starving them of real food.